noam992/emr_compute_translate_words/README.md

 ## Cluster Managers (–master)

-specify what cluster manager to use to run your application **Yarn** - Use yarn if your cluster resources are managed by Hadoop Yarn.
+specify what cluster manager to use to run your application **yarn** - Use yarn if your cluster resources are managed by Hadoop Yarn.
 **local** - Use local to run locally with a one worker thread.
 Use local[k] and specify k with the number of cores you have locally, this runs application with k worker threads.